Otus-DevOps-2018-02/MAndreev_microservices/README.md

 > \* Alpine Linux based dockerfiles; using official `ruby:2.2-alpine` image [comment Dockerfile](https://raw.githubusercontent.com/Otus-DevOps-2017-11/MAndreev_microservices/docker-3/reddit-microservices/comment/Dockerfile-alpine) and [ui Dockerfile](https://raw.githubusercontent.com/Otus-DevOps-2017-11/MAndreev_microservices/docker-3/reddit-microservices/ui/Dockerfile-alpine).
 > Also we can use [alpine-based MongoDB image](https://github.com/mvertes/docker-alpine-mongo).
 And we can create own images based on `Alpine Linux` for ui and comment services, after app build we can delete packages, cache and temp files so we can create images near 50-60mb

-> Next step after build images shuld pull it into docker registry or artifactory.
-And delete all local images.
+> Next step after build images shuld pull it into docker registry and delete all local images.

 #### Run reddit app
 - create app's network